gabriansa/explicit-agent/README.md

 ### Tool Types

-The framework supports three types of tools:
+The framework supports four types of tools:

-- **BaseTool**: Standard tools that execute a function and return a result.
+- **StatelessTool**: Standard tools that execute a function and return a result.
 These tools don't have access to or modify the agent's state.

-- **StateAwareTool**: Tools that receive the current state and return an updated state.
+- **StatefulTool**: Tools that receive the current state and return an updated state.
 These are perfect for tools that need to read from or write to the agent's persistent memory.

+- **StopStatelessTool**: Special stateless tools that signal when the agent should stop execution.
+They return a result and prevent further tool calls.

-- **StopTool**: Special tools that signal when the agent should stop execution.
-They return a final state with a conclusion and prevent further tool calls.
+- **StopStatefulTool**: Special stateful tools that signal when the agent should stop execution.
+They receive and return a final state with a conclusion and prevent further tool calls.

 ### Execution Flow